Auralcat/my-dotfiles/.emacs.d/elpa/electric-spacing-readme.txt

 becomes ` = ', `+=' becomes ` += '.
 This is most handy for writing
 C-style source code.

-Type `M-x smart-operator-mode' to toggle this minor mode.
+Type `M-x electric-spacing-mode' to toggle this minor mode.

 Acknowledgements